Osteopenia refers to having low bone density when compared to others of the same age. Bone density refers to the mass and strength of the bone.

 Doctors may not recommend medications until a person's condition progresses to osteoporosis.

 If a person with osteopenia has already suffered a bone fracture, however, doctors may prescribe medication.

 Medication may include a class of drugs called bisphosphonates that work by preventing bone reabsorption.
-For those whose condition has progressed to osteoporosis, doctors may prescribe medication, such as hormone replacement therapy.
+For people whose bone density has progresssed to the level of osteoporosis, doctors may prescribe medication, such as hormone replacement therapy (HRT).

 Many of the strategies adopted for preventing osteopenia can be applied to treating the condition.

 For example, regularly participating in weight-bearing exercise can decrease the risk of developing osteopenia.